Above: A short (1:52) intro about this topic made in Keynote (link to video on bliptv).

 (6) Rule of Thirds.

 The rule of thirds is a good general principle to follow for arranging elements on your canvas (slide).
 The IKEA samples above do not follow it rigidly — it is only a general principle — but each billboard has plenty of empty space and clear design priorities.
 Usually the eye is drawn to the large image first and then the large display text (although personally I think my eye goes to the type first, but I'm oddly attracted to fat and clean sans-serif typefaces).
-There are many more examples of the rule of thirds applied to slides in Presentation Zen (pp.151-152) and in Slide:ology (p.161)
+There are many more examples of the rule of thirds applied to slides in the 3rd edition of Presentation Zen (pp.151-152) and in Slide:ology (p.161)

 (7) Empty space.